Small Arkansas school offering incentives like PlayStations to get students vaccinated

 We cannot teach them if they are not at school.
 We want students to be here every day.
 We want students to get to participate in extracurricular activities and not miss their school experience.
 We want to keep all members of our community safe.

+T'erra Crutchfield, a parent, claimed the school incentives is "wrong on so many levels."
+Her family is against the vaccine and she has three kids in 5th, 7th, and 8th grade.

+"These are our babies and their future is at stake," T'erra said.
+"It's our choice as their parents not anyone else's."

-"I've had some [parents] that felt like we were trying to bribe them to be vaccinated or that we were trying to take their decision as a parent away and that was never the intent," said Bramlett.
+Bramlett said other parents felt like the school was trying to bribe students to get vaccinated or take away their decision as parents, but he said that was never the intent.

 If enough students sign up to get vaccinated, the district will host a vaccination clinic on campus with the help of Fairfield Bay Pharmacy.